Code-Institute-Submissions/MikaCodez-TicTacToeTournament_OctResub/README.md

 The user should be able to interact with this game on a basic level by clicking and competing against the computer and making an outcome of either
 Win/Lose/Tie.

+This should be an aenjoyable experience for any user that has played Tic tac Toe before.

 As a user, As I play the game I expect to see my score recorded as long as I play the game.

 Have instructions detailing to myself and other users on how to play the game.

+The Value of the game will be the instructions teaching the users how to play and a fun solo game they can interact with in their spare time.

 ## Wireframes
 Wireframes were created with Balsamiq.